 Adore Delano cuts quite the imposing figure, standing a chin and a neck above this interviewer.
 But as soon as she says her hellos, the only thing emanating from this rockstar is nothing but affability and good vibes.

-It is backstage after her packed performance in Singapore — the first stop in her In The Dark Asia tour of Asia and Australia.
+It is backstage after her packed performance in Singapore — the first stop in her In The Dark Asia tour of Asia and Australia in February.
 A lot has changed since her previous tour — she received brickbats for her look by other fellow RuPaul’s Drag Race alumni, she (I mean, Danny Noreiga) broke up with former boyfriend Kristian Francuski and depression changed her outlook on life.